lyra95/vscode-grammar-gpt/README.md

 ### 0.0.2

- - fixed the bug that extension couldn't read api key from configuration
+ - Fixed the bug that the extension couldn't read the API key from the configuration.

 ## Following extension guidelines